Harvey Weinstein sentenced to 23 years in prison after addressing his accusers in court

 Weinstein's comments in court were unexpected.
 In general, defendants planning to appeal a guilty verdict or who face other charges do not speak at sentencing because what they say can be used against them, according to Michelle Simpson Tuegel, an attorney who has worked in criminal defense.

-Weinstein, who did not testify during the trial, spoke Wednesday for about 20 minutes, continuing even as defense attorney Arthur Aidala repeatedly and quietly asked him to stop talking.
+Weinstein, who did not testify during the trial, spoke without prepared remarks for about 20 minutes, continuing even as defense attorney Arthur Aidala repeatedly and quietly asked him to stop talking.
+At one point, his attorneys asked for a pause and conferred with him; when he began speaking again, he said he'd lost his train of thought.

 Weinstein said he believed the relationships with women who spoke out against him were consensual, mentioning Mann.
 "I really, really was under that impression that I had that kind of relationship, five years with Jessica," he said.